Infineon/micropython/docs/psoc6/general.rst

 Supported boards
 ^^^^^^^^^^^^^^^^^

-Following are the boards supported on this port:
+The following boards are supported on this port:

 .. list-table::
    :widths: 20 20 50